 Anticholinergics are a type of medication that blocks the action of a neurotransmitter called acetylcholine.
 Acetylcholine transfers signals between cells that affect specific bodily functions.

 The medication blocks acetylcholine from causing involuntary muscle movements in the lungs, gastrointestinal tract, urinary tract, and other areas of the body.

 As anticholinergics can affect a variety of functions, including digestion, urination, salivation, and movement, they can help treat many conditions.

-Anticholinergics can help treat various health conditions, including:
+Anticholinergics can help treat various health conditions,

 - overactive bladder and incontinence

 - symptoms of Parkinson’s disease, such as tremor

 Doctors may also prescribe anticholinergics such as orphenadrine as muscle relaxants.
 These drugs can be useful during surgery to block neuromuscular reactions and stop saliva production.

 Flavoxate and oxybutynin are antispasmodic agents, which means they can help prevent vomiting.
 Clindinium, an anticholinergic drug that also contains chlordiazepoxide, is another example.